Learn how to crochet this beginner-friendly amigurumi flamingo pool floaty and make this season’s hottest accessory for your crochet amigurumi toys.

 * To be repeated

-- Magic Circle –We will be using the Magic Circle method for this crochet bunny pattern.
+- Magic Circle –We will be using the Magic Circle (or magic ring) method for this crochet bunny pattern.
 If you are unfamiliar with this technique I will link a good YouTube video for you here.

 - Invisible Decrease – invisible single crochet decrease – insert hook into front loop of next stitch, then insert your hook into the front loop of the following stitch (3 loops on hook).
 Yarn over and draw through 2 loops (2 loops on hook), yarn over and pull through 2 remaining loops on hook.

 - Continuous Rounds – This pattern is worked in continuous rounds without joining.
 After you finish the stitches of one round, start right on the next without joining between.
 I find it handy to use a stitch marker (or a piece of yarn) to mark the start of each round so you know when each round starts/ends.

 - Color Changes – change colors at the end of the round.
 Complete last single crochet of the round until the last yarn over.
 Yarn over with new color and pull through last step of the single crochet.
 So your single crochet will go like this: insert hook into last stitch, pull up a loop, yarn over with new color, pull through both loops on hook.

 - Join As You Go (JAYG) – Joining method.
 Insert your hook into the first stitch of row 1 and place a SC.
 Remove your hook from your working yarn.
 Insert your hook into the first stitch in row 2.
 Grab the working yarn and pull it through.
 Repeat in each stitch around pairing up the stitches in row 1 with the stitches in row 2.